Efficient Nonlinear Multiscale Prediction for Unseen Polycrystalline Textures via Self-Supervised Microstructure Pretraining: Methods

 where each subdomain $\Omega_i$ corresponds to a material node $\mathcal{M}^{i}$ in the network.
 The network depth $N$ controls the resolution of the reduced-order representation, with larger $N$ enabling a more expressive approximation of the homogenized response.

 The hierarchical partitioning is encoded by a binary-tree material network of depth $N$.
 At each internal tree node located at level $l$ and position $p$, an interaction direction $\vec{\mathbf{N}}^{\,l}_{p}$ is introduced to characterize the interface orientation governing stress equilibrium between adjacent subdomains.
-At each leaf-level material node $\mathcal{M}^{i}$, a set of parameters $\{ z^{i}, \alpha^{i}, \beta^{i}, \gamma^{i} \}$ is assigned, representing the volume fraction and local crystallographic orientation of subdomain $\Omega_i$.
+At each leaf-level material node $\mathcal{M}^{i}$, a set of parameters $\{ z^{i}, \alpha^{i}, \beta^{i}, \gamma^{i} \}$ is assigned to subdomain $\Omega_i$, where $z^{i}$ controls its volume fraction and $(\alpha^{i}, \beta^{i}, \gamma^{i})$ are the three Euler angles specifying its local crystallographic orientation.

 The interaction direction $\vec{\mathbf{N}}$ is parameterized by two angular variables, $\theta$ and $\phi$, defining a unit normal vector according to

 For an ODMN of depth $N$, the complete set of trainable parameters is given by